afs/rdf-delta/docs/ha-fuseki.md

 [central.maven.org::rdf-delta-dist](http://central.maven.org/maven2/org/seaborne/rdf-delta/rdf-delta-dist/)

-Download the latse version and unpack the zip file: there will be a directory `rdf-delta-VER`.
+Download the latest version and unpack the zip file: there will be a directory `rdf-delta-VER`.

 # Demonstration

 For demonstration/experimentation purposes, this "getting started" guide runs all the servers on the local machine.
-In a production enviroment, the different servers should be run on separate machines each on separate hardware.
+In a production enviroment, the different servers should be run on separate machines, each on separate hardware.

 ## Run the servers